 This is the website for and by students on the University of Essex undergraduate journalism programmes.

-Most are doing a single honours BA in Multimedia Journalism, but some in the first and second years are doing joint honours BAs in Multimedia Journalism with another subject.
+Most are doing a single honours BA in Multimedia Journalism, but some are doing joint honours BAs in Multimedia Journalism with another subject.

-The course is new – it started in autumn 2015, and the first batch of graduates emerged in summer 2018.
+The course started in autumn 2015, and the first batch of graduates emerged in summer 2018.

 See the Students pages for brief biographies and links to their own websites and blogs.

 Both single honours and joint honours programmes run for three years, with the option of a year studying abroad between year two and year three.
 The emphasis is highly practical, though students also take compulsory modules covering history of journalism, British and world history, contemporary issues in journalism, ethics, law, politics and research methods, with optional modules available on journalism theory, propaganda and international relations.

 From the start the approach is genuinely multimedia.
 In year one, students learn the basics of reporting and produce their own websites, complete with photographs, audio and video – then go on to produce this group website and make their first radio show for Colne Radio, the local community radio station.